chrisgrieser/obsidian-smarter-paste/README.md

 Improved copypasting from PDFs and common websites into [Obsidian](https://obsidian.md/).

-This plugin works by modifying the default paste function, meaning you do not have to use a separate paste function.
-You can simply use `cmd/ctrl + v` as you always do.
+This plugin works by modifying the default paste function, meaning you do not have to use a separate command – you can simply continue using `cmd/ctrl + v` as you always did.

 ## Table of Contents"
 <!-- MarkdownTOC levels="2" -->